lanl/multishapeGP/README.md

     - **Landmark selection:** Researchers often desire low-dimensional point sets representing the shape of a closed curve (typically known as landmarks).
 Our model provides an uncertainty-guided approach to estimating landmark locations given curve fits.
 This estimation can be performed sequentially or simultaneously, based on criterion measuring approximation quality or uncertainty.
     - **Sub-population modeling**: As mentioned above, our model uses coregionalization kernels in the presence of closed curves belonging to multiple classes (with known class labels).

-- **Implementation.** The code ['multishapeGP'] is implemented within Python, primarily requiring the modules [`GPFlow2`](https://github.com/GPflow/GPflow) and [`fdasrsf`](https://github.com/jdtuck/fdasrsf_python).
+- **Implementation.** The code `multishapeGP` is implemented within Python, primarily requiring the modules [`GPFlow2`](https://github.com/GPflow/GPflow) and [`fdasrsf`](https://github.com/jdtuck/fdasrsf_python).

 ## **Usage**

 This repository includes the following Python scripts containing an assortment of functions needed to fit single-output and multiple-output GP models for closed curve data, along with helper functions to perform downstream statistical shape analysis tasks (such as landmarking) as well as to assist in mapping between a curve and its arc-length parameterization:

-- ['curveGP.py']: includes functions to fit single-output and multiple-output GPs to either a single or multiple closed curve realizations, with flexible kernel specification
+- `curveGP.py`: includes functions to fit single-output and multiple-output GPs to either a single or multiple closed curve realizations, with flexible kernel specification
-- ['curveGPwithLabel.py']: includes functions to fit multiple-output GPs for labeled closed curve realizations, where labels represent sub-populations/classes
+- `curveGPwithLabel.py`: includes functions to fit multiple-output GPs for labeled closed curve realizations, where labels represent sub-populations/classes
-- ['landmarkGP.py']: includes functions to use single-output and multiple-output GP fits for closed curve realizations to perform sequential and simultaneous landmarking
+- `landmarkGP.py`: includes functions to use single-output and multiple-output GP fits for closed curve realizations to perform sequential and simultaneous landmarking
-- ['utils.py']: includes functions to map between curve realizations (as (x,y) coordinates) and its arc-length parameterization
+- `utils.py`: includes functions to map between curve realizations (as (x,y) coordinates) and its arc-length parameterization

-To demonstrate use of these functions, we provide a reproducible Jupyter notebook, ['ArxivFigScript.ipynb'], which is also labeled according to the figures within the pre-print that it generates.
+To demonstrate use of these functions, we provide a reproducible Jupyter notebook, `ArxivFigScript.ipynb`, which is also labeled according to the figures within the pre-print that it generates.
 This notebook makes use of two publicly available datasets:

 - **MPEG-7 shape dataset:** available at https://dabi.temple.edu/external/shape/MPEG7/dataset.html, this dataset is provided as closed curve boundaries for various classes of objects extracted from binary images.
-We include the closed curves in the zipped .npz file ['MPEG7.npz'], with class label identifiers given in ['MPEG_key.txt'].
+We include the closed curves in the zipped .npz file `MPEG7.npz`, with class label identifiers given in `MPEG_key.txt`.
 - **Flavia leaf daataset:** available at https://flavia.sourceforge.net/, this dataset is provided as closed curve boundaries for various classes of plant leaves extracted from their corresponding images.
-We include the closed curves in the zipped .npz file ['flavia_custom.npz'].
+We include the closed curves in the zipped .npz file `flavia_custom.npz`.

-There are three .pkl files included, which are based on saved simulations from the Jupyter notebook: ['lmk_sim.pkl'], ['hyp_list.pkl'], ['hyp_listn.pkl'].
+There are three .pkl files included, which are based on saved simulations from the Jupyter notebook: `lmk_sim.pkl`, `hyp_list.pkl`, `hyp_listn.pkl`.
 These can be generated from running the corresponding cells in the notebook, or directly loaded if interested in saving time (as these simulations are computationally intensive).

 ## **References**